 Kalanchoe sexangularis N.E.
 Br.

-Kalanchoe sexangularis is a succulent subshrub with squared or ridged stems and green, elliptical, upwardly-cupped, and up to 5 inches (12.5 cm) long leaves with strong scalloped margins.
+Kalanchoe sexangularis is a succulent subshrub with squared or ridged stems and green, elliptical, upwardly-cupped leaves with strong scalloped margins.
 It grows up to 3 feet (90 cm) tall.
-Leaves are often tinged red, particularly along the margins, with older leaves usually a pinkish-brown color.
+Leaves are often red-tinged, particularly along the margins, with older leaves usually a pinkish-brown color.
+They are up to 5 inches (12.5 cm) long.
 The inflorescence rises to 1 foot (30 cm) above the plant, bearing bright yellow flowers in a flat-topped thyrse.

 How to Grow and Care